 Wherever he came across the idea that the sin of Sodom represented sexual crimes contrary to the law of nature, Gaudentius was the first to link this idea with Romans 1:27.
 Connecting the two must have seemed a self-evident step, in many respects.
 The path had been cleared by centuries of Jewish and Christian commentary (not least the writings of Gaudentius’s friends Ambrose and Chrysostom).
 Gaudentius would have been primed to understand the sin of Sodom in terms of excess and luxuria--and sexual transgressions were part and parcel of this topos.
-Romans 1:27, meanwhile, provided very clear scriptural approbation of sexual transgression against nature.
+Romans 1:27, meanwhile, provided very clear scriptural approbation of this kind of sexual transgression against nature.
 Gaudentius’s Tractactus 10 is a sermon on natural law and morality, as part of which, very brief mention is made of some scriptural examples (the Fall, the plagues of Egypt) that serve to demonstrate the power of God.
 The Sodom narrative is thus reduced to one short summarizing sentence.
 In attempting to encapsulate the Philonic reading of Sodom in one line of a sermon, Gaudentius might easily have been reminded of Paul’s edict against homosexual relations in Romans.
 As noted, Paul and Philo share much of the same language, derived from Stoic terminology, and the homosexual aspect of Philo’s narrative may have seemed particularly pertinent in late fifth-century northern Italy, if the testimony of Ambrosiaster is to be believed.

 The Sin of Sodom and Romans 1:27: Orosius